Migrants disembarking a flight at Westchester County Airport in October 2021.

 The Biden policy allows illegal immigrants to show their catch-and-release papers from the Department of Homeland Security which includes the name they provided to Border Patrol agents when they were caught.

-House Republicans want to end that policy, The Washington Times reported on Monday.
+House Republicans want to end that policy, The Washington Times reported

 “While U.S. citizens are required to have government-issued identification to board a commercial flight, the Biden administration allows hundreds of thousands of illegal aliens to board flights with no form of confirmed identification,” Tennessee Republican Rep. Mark Green, chairman of the House Homeland Security Committee, told The Washington Times in a statement.